How to Declutter Paper and Keep It Under Control for Good

 2. Have a paper “spot”

-- Have a spot on your entryway or foyer table to drop incoming mail.
+• Have a spot on your entryway or foyer table as a drop zone for incoming mail.

 3. File digitally